How we work

 FINDINGS AND REPORTS

 The Ombudsman provides his findings to the organization in question for a response before they are finalized.
 His findings and recommendations are published in investigation reports and/or in our Annual Reports, and shared publicly on our website, via social media, news media and our newsletter.
 Copies are also available from our Office.

 We communicate the outcome of individual investigations and most reviews and informal resolutions to complainants and the relevant public sector bodies, as warranted.
 Summaries of many such cases are published in our Annual Reports and other communications.
 When the Ombudsman’s recommendations are accepted, our staff follow up to ensure they are implemented, and we monitor to ensure problems don’t recur.

 The Ontario Ombudsman is an independent, impartial officer of the Legislature, appointed to take complaints about the administrative processes of public sector bodies, as well as French language services and services provided in the child protection sector.
 The Ombudsman does not advocate for individuals and cannot address every complaint or grievance citizens might have.
 While we strive to assist complainants in any way we can, there are legal limits to our authority.

 When we receive a complaint, we examine it thoroughly according to universally-accepted Ombudsman practices.
-The Ontario Ombudsman is an office of last resort; if the complainant has not already tried to resolve their issue through existing complaint resolution mechanisms, we will refer them there for resolution whenever possible.
+If the complainant has not already tried to resolve their issue through existing complaint resolution mechanisms, we will refer them there for resolution whenever possible.

 While we advocate for fairness and good administration, we do not take sides in disputes.
 We cannot provide legal advice or representation and do not intervene in matters beyond our legal authority.
 We cannot overturn the decisions of elected officials or direct them on public policy.